RainyTong/Artificial-Intelligence-Exploration/README.md

 # Artificial-Intelligence-Exploration
-Implementation and exploration of three classic Artificial Intelligence Problems.
+Implementation and exploration of four classic Artificial Intelligence Problems.